Zoomdata/SDK20-ApplicationFW-samples/simpleSamples/README.md

 * Running a data query with the run() method
 * Using data from a query to build a table
 * Making the table pretty using the [DataTables library](https://www.datatables.net/).

+### customColorControls-23.html and -24.html
+The sample demonstrates
+* How to embed a chart in a custom application.
+* How to use dataAccessors to identify the color data accessor, to identify the current colors, to modify the current colors The sample will not work with v2.2 unless the chart variables are adjusted.

+### customColorControls-24.html
+The sample demonstrates
+* How to embed a chart in a custom application.
+* How to use dataAccessors to identify the color data accessor, to identify the current colors, to modify the current colors The sample is the same as customColorControls-23.html except the chart variables have been destringified into regular json objects to comply with Zoomdata's updated API.

 ###simplesample.css
 Optional - the CSS used to make the samples pretty